-/ Do not disassemble
+♠ Do not disassemble

-Touching the product's internal parts could result in injury.
+Touching the internal parts of the camera or quick charger could result in injury.
 In the event of a malfunction, the product should be repaired only by a qualified technician.
-Should the product break open as the result of a fall or other accident, remove the battery and/or AC adapter and then take the product to a Nikon-authorized service center for inspection.
+Should the product break open as the result of a fall or other accident. remove the battery and/or AC adapter and then take the product to a Nikon-authorized service center for inspection.

-▲ Observe proper precautions when handling batteries
+♠ Observe proper precautions when handling batteries